The Foghorn’s Counsel

 a voice neither here nor there,

-then fragments scatter across the docks:
+then shatters across the docks:

-metal, mist, and murmurs of forgotten ships.
+metal, mist, murmurs of ships unmoored.

-a lonelier echo than silence itself,
+lonelier than silence itself,

-It spoke to me first in youth,
+It spoke to me first in youth -

 low and patient,

-a voice stretched across water:
+stretched across water:

-Sometimes I listened.
+Sometimes I listened,

-The fog thinned, the path was clear,
+the fog thinned, the path clear,

 and I walked on with dry feet.